JustSyko/syko-jobapplications/README.md

 # syko-jobapplications

 **syko-jobapplications** is a lightweight, fully customizable **job application UI system** for [FiveM](https://fivem.net/) servers using the **QBCore** framework.
-It allows players to apply for jobs through an interactive menu, and automatically sends the application data to your server (and optionally to Discord) for review.
+It allows players to apply for jobs through an interactive menu, and automatically sends the application data to a discord webhook for review.

 ## 🔧 Features